Reporting on candidate forms

 - the total amount of contributions that did not require itemization to support the joint fundraising transfer; and,

 - a description that identifies the memo entry as providing information about unitemized contributions, for example "Unitemized Receipts - Friends of Martha."

 Reporting last-minute contributions

 If a candidate’s campaign participates in a joint fundraiser, the joint fundraising representative must notify the campaign if it receives contributions of $1,000 or more less than 20 days but more than 48 hours before 12:01 a.m. of the day of any election in which the candidate is running.
-The principal campaign committee is responsible for filing the 48-Hour Notice (Form 6) to disclose those contributions within 48 hours of the receipt.
+It is imperative that the joint fundraising representative quickly notifies the campaign of the receipt since the principal campaign committee is responsible for filing the 48-Hour Notice (Form 6) to disclose those contributions within 48 hours of the receipt.
 The notice should disclose the information for the original contributor(s) rather than information about the joint fundraiser’s total transfer.